Trains from Boston to Salt Lake City

 Monthly average prices

-Which train should you take from Syracuse to Salt Lake City?
+Which train should you take from Boston to Salt Lake City?

-Amtrak is the one and only train line which connects Syracuse to Salt Lake City.
-However, there are 6 trains per day to choose from.
+Amtrak is the one and only train line which connects Boston to Salt Lake City.
+The schedule is relatively limited as the train only runs twice a day.

 |Train||Daily Trips||Avg.
 Time||Avg.
 Price|

 Amtrak is the largest passenger railroad service in America, offering daily intercity trains to hundreds of destinations across the contiguous United States, as well as several cities in Canada.
 Every Amtrak train comes equipped with comfortable seats with extra legroom, as well as several four-seat areas with tables in the middle.
 In addition, each car has a freshly cleaned restroom, free WiFi and power outlets at every seat.
 There are also snack bars where you can purchase drinks or food during your journey.
-On average, there are 6 Amtrak trains from Syracuse to Salt Lake City every day, as well as 6 trips on the weekends, with prices starting from $236.
+On average, there are 2 Amtrak trains from Boston to Salt Lake City every day, as well as 0 trips on the weekends, with prices starting from $197.

 Frequently Asked Questions

-Is it safe to travel by train from Syracuse to Salt Lake City during the COVID-19 pandemic?
+Is it safe to travel by train from Boston to Salt Lake City during the COVID-19 pandemic?